 A backup offer is a secondary offer on a home that is already in contract.
 If the primary contract collapses, the backup offer contract becomes active without the home going back on the market.
 Traditionally, the backup offer also includes a deposit of earnest money, or a good faith deposit.

-1. Submitting a backup offer is never a waste of time.
+1. Submitting is never a waste of time.

 2. Backup offers are a legally binding contracts.